 Pros

-- Provides ease of use when crafting or constructing
+- Cherry is very easy to use when crafting or constructing

 Cons

-- Has a tendency to visibly collect dust and dirt
+- It has a tendency to visibly collect dust and dirt

 #10: Pine